aleph-rdi/careers/002-senior-backend.md

 We're looking for a Senior Backend Engineer to build and maintain our Golang-based API layer.
 You'll own services end-to-end—from schema design through production—working with a modern, type-safe stack that prioritizes correctness and developer experience.

-We think of our application as a modern distributed monolith: a single deployable that's well-structured for team velocity and future decomposition, without premature scalability complexity.
-You'll help us refine and evolve this pattern.

 ## Our Stack

 Golang, ConnectRPC, Protobuf (Buf), entgo.io, PostgreSQL, Atlas migrations, River Queue.
 Backend for Frontend (BFF) layer in TypeScript/Next.js on Vercel.
 Auth via WorkOS.
 Some GraphQL.